 My sister flips housing with the help of her husband.
 My brother-in-law is a commercial broker.
 The two of them are millionaires 10xs over from their adventures in real estate.
 From drowning a kitten in a neighbor’s pool at 5, to forging our mom’s signature on report cards, to shoplifting, to wearing whatever facade necessary to get what she wanted, my sister seemed without conscience growing up.

-I’ve worked with well over 20 realtors in the purchasing and selling of personal and rental properties over the last 30 yrs.
-Without exception, they all have only one agenda — too make as much money as quickly as possible.
-They claim their value add is an extensive knowledge of the housing market, but with tools like Redfin, I am able to find homes that interest me as quickly or quicker than agents do while they’re busy showing properties or marketing for more clients.
+I’ve worked with well over 30 realtors in the purchasing and selling of personal and rental properties over the last 30 yrs.
+Without exception, they all have ONLY ONE agenda — too make as much money as quickly as possible.
+They claim their value add is an extensive knowledge of the housing market, but with tools like Redfin, I am able to find homes that interest me as quickly or quicker than agents busy showing properties or marketing for more clients.

-Realtors claim to have their clients’ best interests at heart but charge a 5–6% commission extorting sellers and now buyers too for homes close to or over 1M, which is the average cost for most single-family homes around any major city today.
 November 2024, a law was passed forcing buyers to sign agreements with a realtor before viewing any property.
 This nationwide law also requires buyers to give an average of 3% commission to the agent were forced to sign with.
+Used to be ONLY the seller paid the realtor’s commission out of the money from the sale.
 Now, realtors get upwards of 7% — 9% commissions making it impossible for most first-time buyers to get a home with the additional payouts agents require.

 There are realtors on every corner because it is a simple test to pass with no real education required, and the monetary rewards can be limitless.
 These are middlemen/women with their hand out, greedy, manipulative, ugly people.
 They are not ‘on your side.’
 They are not your friend.
 Yet, we are forced to work with them, by the laws the NAR lobby put in place.